RangerMauve/mqtt-emitter/README.md

 mqtt-emitter
 ============

 This is a library for easily routing MQTT traffic in JavaScript.
 The API is the same as EventEmitter, but it automatically routes your topics behind the scenes.
-This library is based on [pattern-emitter](https://github.com/danielstjules/pattern-emitter) and [mqtt-regex](https://github.com/RangerMauve/mqtt-regex) and can be used in Node, Browserify, or as a drop in JS file for the browser.
+The parsing of topic patterns is done by [mqtt-regex](https://github.com/RangerMauve/mqtt-regex).
+This library can be used in Node, Browserify, or as a drop in JS file for the browser.

 A goal of this library is to leave the actual MQTT transport up to the user so that they can use whatever MQTT connection they want for the actual transport, and just relay all incoming messages to this library for routing.
 Take a look at [MQTT.js](https://github.com/adamvr/MQTT.js) for node and [Mows](https://github.com/mcollina/mows) for the browser.